matthewmueller/tree/README.md

 ### Tree#addDependency(parent, child)

 Adds a new dependency relationship to the graph setting `parent` as depending on `child`.

-If `child` is not already part of the tree, it will be added. (however, if `parent` is not in the tree, that is assumed to be an error) This will return the `File` instance for the `child` file.
+If `child` is not already part of the tree, it will be added.
+However, if `parent` is not in the tree, that is assumed to be an error.

+This will return the `File` instance for the `child` file.

 ### Tree#removeDependency(parent, child)

-Removes the specified dependency relationship, basically saying that `parent` no longer depends on `child`)
+Removes the specified dependency relationship, basically saying that `parent` no longer depends on `child`.

-**NOTE:** If no other files depend on `child`, it will be removed from the tree.
-This allows plugins to only concern themselves with the relationships they are aware of, leaving the overall tree management to mako.

 ### Tree#dependenciesOf(file, [options])